The Top Places to Go in the USA.

 Savannah, Georgia.
 Get a strong dose of Southern charm at this quintessential Georgia city.
 You will eat delicious food and won’t spend a lot of money — Savannah is incredibly affordable.
 Also, Downtown Savannah is one of the rare places with no open-container laws, so grab your beverage of choice and roam the streets during happy hour.
 The city is the oldest in Georgia, so it’s rich in history and culture.

-Click here for more on Savannah.
+Click here for more on what to see and do in Savannah.

 New Orleans.
 Boisterous, eternally-youthful and always a party, New Orleans offers the perfect balance of beautiful architecture, great food and a guaranteed good time.
 You can visit secluded bayous by airboat, take in the picturesque French Quarter, hang out in the revitalized Arts District and sample Cajun and Creole delicacies.
 And, of course, you can’t beat the nightlife.